Screw, Rivet, Tab, or Stitch?

 Tube and Wire Rivets

-To me, the tube rivet is the easiest of all cold connections for jewelry making.
-All you need to do is drill the correct size hole, flare the tube ends and planish them down level with the piece.
+To me, the tube rivet is the easiest of all cold connection jewelry making techniques.
+All you need to do to rivet jewelry is drill the correct size hole, flare the tube ends and planish them down level with the piece.
 You can also use brass “eyelets” from the craft store as tube rivets.

 Wire rivets are a bit harder, because you have to create a rivet “head” and wire is notoriously hard to hold on to.
 I have a favorite pair of toothed pliers I bought at Home Depot just for making wire rivets.

-Tabs are an often overlooked cold connection.
+Tabs are an often overlooked cold connection jewelry technique.
 Think of paper dolls-those little rectangles of paper that you fold around a sleeve or shoulder are tabs, and they work great in metal, too.

 Tabs can also be curved.
 Just saw them out of the same sheet of metal as the rest of the piece.